Fishboii/Experimental-Whatapp-message-repeater/README.md

 Do not that the reciepient's name must be the one stored in your contacts.
 You can check them in the Whatsapp mobile app. \
 This program is written using Python 3.7 with the selenium module. \
 If you have any questions, you can email me at juntaozhang0617@gmail.com. \
 Important: You need to create a file with Chromedriver.exe on your computer.
 You can go to https://sites.google.com/a/chromium.org/chromedriver/downloads to get the latest version.
-You will then need to get the path of the file (Properties or More Info) and paste it into the code.
+You will then need to get the path of the file (Properties or More Info) and paste it into line 9 of the code.\
+So the code should look like:\
+driver = webdriver.Chrome(executable_path=r'C:\Users\junta\Desktop\Selenium drivers\Chromedriver.exe')\
+\
+And you would need to change it to:\
+driver = webdriver.Chrome(executable_path=r' Your Chromedriver.exe path ')

 # Instructions
 <ol>